title

 Emperor Hirohito (reign: 1926-89)

 Most of Japan's young military officers and enlisted men came from rural areas.
-They too were displeased by conditions in rural Japan, and they too tended to dislike businessmen from the cities -- a rival elite whom they saw as self-indulgent rather than as servants of the nation and the emperor.
-They tended to dislike foreigners, especially Westerners.
-And some among them dreamed of Japan creating a new order in all of Asia -- an Asia free of Western influences, an Asia for Asians.
+They too were displeased by conditions in rural Japan.
+They also tended to dislike businessmen from the cities – a rival elite whom they saw as self-indulgent rather than as servants of the nation and the emperor.
+And they too tended to dislike foreigners, especially Westerners.
+Some among them dreamed of Japan creating a new order for all of Asia – an Asia free of Western influences, an Asia for Asians.

-A Rightist who was angry about the London agreements shot and severely wounded Prime Minister Osachi Hamaguchi, and by the end of the year the Prime Minister was dead.
-Succeeding Hamaguchi was Reijiro Wakatsuki, also of the Democratic Party, who feared more violence from the Right, especially violence aimed at him.
-And Wakatsuki chose to appease the rightists and to ignore their lawlessness.
+A Rightist who was angry about the London agreements shot and severely wounded the prime minister.
+The prime minister was dead by the end of the year.
+Succeeding him was Reijiro Wakatsuki, also of the Democratic Party.
+He feared more violence from the Right, and he chose to appease the rightists and ignore their lawlessness.

 Japan was facing increased defiance in Korea, but Japan's foremost foreign policy concern was a threat by the Chinese against Japan's position in southern Manchuria.
-In the summer of 1927, during Chiang Kai-shek's visit to Japan, Japan's government had reached an understanding with Chiang.
-Chiang had recognized Japan's "rights and interests" in Manchuria, and Japan in turn had recognized Chiang's Guomindang regime as the authority in China -- with the proviso that the Guomindang disassociate itself from the Communists, which Chiang had done that spring.
-By 1931, however, in Manchuria the Chinese were annoying the Japanese by building rail lines parallel to Japanese rail lines.
-The Japanese saw this as overly aggressive competition in Manchuria, and the Japanese believed that the Chinese had designs on Manchuria.
-Manchuria was peopled to a great extent by Chinese, in addition to Manchu and Mongol peoples, and the Japanese were concerned about Chinese nationalism there.
-And among Japan's militarists and strategic thinkers was the belief that China responded only to threats of force or actual force.
+Back in the summer of 1927, during Chiang Kai-shek's visit to Japan, Japan's government had reached an understanding with Chiang.
+Chiang had recognized Japan's "rights and interests" in Manchuria, and Japan in turn had recognized Chiang's Guomindang regime as the authority in China – with the proviso that the Guomindang disassociate itself from the Communists, which Chiang had done that spring.
+In 1931, however, in Manchuria the Chinese were annoying the Japanese by building rail lines parallel to Japanese rail lines.
+The Japanese saw this as competition.
+Manchuria was populated by Chinese as well as Manchu and Mongol peoples.
+The Japanese feared nationalism among the Chinese there, and among Japan's militarists and strategic thinkers was the belief that the Chinese responded only to threats or actual force.